The Impact of Globalization on Nursing Practices

 Collaborative initiatives, supported by global organizations like the WHO, further empower nurses to address issues such as climate change, non-communicable diseases, and access to universal healthcare.
 These efforts demonstrate how globalization enables nurses to work collectively toward shared goals.

-The impact of globalization on nursing practices is far-reaching, encompassing technological innovation, cultural diversity, and global collaboration.
+The impact of globalization on nursing practices is far-reaching, encompassing technological innovation in healthcare, cultural diversity, and global collaboration.
 While challenges such as workforce inequities persist, the opportunities for growth and improved care are immense.
 By embracing globalization’s advantages and addressing its challenges, nurses can continue to lead in providing inclusive, high-quality care in an increasingly interconnected world.

 Call to Action: Supporting nurses with the tools, training, and policies to navigate globalization is essential to building resilient healthcare systems that meet the demands of a globalized society.